top of page

 AI gives you sharper tools for that balance.
 It can model scenarios, simulate outcomes, and forecast revenue trends with eerie precision.
 It can even predict which accounts will expand or churn.

 But decision-making still belongs to the CSM.
 AI provides the what and when, not the how or why.
 The human decides when to step in, how to handle a difficult conversation, and when to take a creative risk.
+Art needs precision, but it also requires courage.
+AI offers precision.
+The CSM provides the courage.

 Final Scene: The Director’s Chair with AI in Customer Success